yagpdb-cc/yagpdb-cc/website/docs/utilities/edit.md

 #### Flags to modify edit behaviour

 - `-force` - Completely overwrites the existing message.
 By default, the changes are merged into the existing message - for example, `-edit 123 -color FF0000` would just edit the color and keep the embed.
-However, by supplying the `-force` flag, `-edit 123 -color FF0000` would remove any other parts of the embed, keeping only the new color.
+However, by supplying the `-force` flag, `-edit 123 -color FF0000 -force` would remove any other parts of the embed, keeping only the new color.

 - `-clrembed` - Removes the embed from a message previously containing an embed, such that it only contains the content.